Grant investigator: Claire Zabel

 This page was reviewed but not written by the grant investigator.
 Scholarship recipients also reviewed the page prior to publication.

-The Open Philanthropy Project recommended a total of approximately $570,000 over three years in flexible support to enable five early-career people to pursue work and study related to global catastrophic biological risks.1 We sought applications for this funding here and ultimately elected to support a cohort of interns, masters candidates, and PhD students.
+The Open Philanthropy Project recommended a total of approximately $570,000 over three years in flexible support to enable five early-career people to pursue work and study related to global catastrophic biological risks.This is an estimate because of uncertainty around future year tuition costs and currency exchange rates.
+We sought applications for this funding here and ultimately elected to support a cohort of interns, masters candidates, and PhD students.
 Recipients include:

 - Noga Aharony, internship, Johns Hopkins Center for Health Security

 - Alexander Norman, internship, Centre for Pathogenic Evolution at Cambridge University and Church Laboratories at Harvard University

 - Georgia Ray, masters student, George Mason University

 This falls within our focus area of biosecurity and pandemic preparedness.